Sona-Fathima12/VSDIAT-openlane/README.md

-# VSDIAT-openlane
-Sky130 Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
-# **VSDIAT Openlane Sky130 Workshop**
+# VSDIAT Openlane Sky130 Workshop
-## **Sky130 Day1- Inception of open-source EDA, OpenLANE and Sky130 PDK  **
+## Sky130 Day1- Inception of open-source EDA, OpenLANE and Sky130 PDK

-## **How to talk to computers**
+## How to talk to computers
-### **0- Introduction to QFN-48 Package, chip, pads, core, die and IPs**
+## 0- Introduction to QFN-48 Package, chip, pads, core, die and IPs
 ![WhatsApp Image 2025-06-12 at 8 38 49 PM](https://github.com/user-attachments/assets/f9946eff-3473-4318-a6d5-6e2e4049589b)

-Arduino Board-it is the image of an arduino board ,the yellow cercile in it shows the chip,which controls the whole board.
+Arduino Board-it is the image of an arduino board ,the yellow circle in it shows the chip,which controls the whole board.
 This chip is designed using a process called RTL to GDSII flow.
 Arduino includes both the hardware (the board) and software (the Arduino IDE) used to write and upload programs to the board.

 ![WhatsApp Image 2025-06-12 at 8 56 05 PM](https://github.com/user-attachments/assets/64b1bd30-eae2-40ae-8d31-5cf3598b58a3)